varjagg/varjagg.github.io/_posts/2024-05-01-worlds-loudest-lisp-program.md

 ## Plans

 To perform its function Evacsound should be able to centrally plan and distributed execute elaborate tasks.
-People often argue what a DSL really is (and does it really have to have macros) but in our book if it's special purpose, composable and is abstraced from implimentation details it is one.
+People often argue what a DSL really is (and does it really have to have macros) but in our book if it's special purpose, composable and is abstracted from implementation details it is one.
 Our planner is one example.
-We can create time distributed plans in abstract, we can actualize abstract plabs with specific base time for operatons, we can segment/concatenate/renormalize plans in various ways.
-For instance, below is a glimpse of abstract plan for evcation generated by the system:
+We can create time distributed plans in abstract, we can actualize abstract plans with specific base time for operations, we can segment/concatenate/re-normalize plans in various ways.
+For instance, below is a glimpse of abstract plan for evocation generated by the system:

 {% highlight lisp linenos %}
 (plan-modulo